MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 #### Optimize data consistency

 In a distributed workload, where data resides across multiple nodes or locations, the level of consistency you select determines how quickly changes in one location reflect in others.
-Opting for stricter consistency consumes more compute resources and can impact performance efficiency negatively.
-On the other hand, a less strict consistency level might introduce temporary inconsistencies among nodes but can boost performance efficiency.
+Opting for stricter consistency consumes more compute resources and can negatively affect performance efficiency.
+On the other hand, a less strict consistency level, like eventual consistency introduces temporary inconsistencies among nodes but can boost performance efficiency.

-- *Strict consistency*: In this approach, every data change immediately reflects across all nodes, ensuring uniformity throughout the workload at all moments.

-- *Eventual consistency*: This strategy strikes a balance between data accuracy and workload performance.
+Eventual consistency strikes a balance between data accuracy and workload performance.
 Changes spread gradually instead of instantly, boosting workload responsiveness and data processing speed.
-Although this might introduce short-lived inconsistencies, the workload eventually presents consistent data across all nodes.
+Although this introduces short-lived inconsistencies, the workload eventually presents consistent data across all nodes.
 Choosing eventual consistency can elevate a workload's performance and further enhance its availability and scalability.

 ### Optimize data updates